CBD for Fitness Recovery

 Together, this expansion and contraction of the long muscle fibers propels the limbs and achieve movement.
 This expansion and contraction of the muscle fibers requires a lot of energy in the form of ATP.
 ATP is produced in the mitochondria of the cell and why muscle cells have more mitochondria than most other cells in the body.

 However, this is also why skeletal muscle cells, in particular, are sensitive to this recovery principle.
 This is because, every time muscles are exerted, microscopic damage to millions of the tiny proteins that make up the muscle cells are caused.
-This damage causes inflammation of the muscles and surrounding tissues and is referred to in the medical community as ddelayed onset muscle soreness (DOMS).
+This damage causes inflammation of the muscles and surrounding tissues and is referred to in the medical community as delayed onset muscle soreness (DOMS).

 Inflammation in DOMS & Sports Recovery